Vietnam says Facebook commits to preventing offensive content

 The firm will also remove fake accounts and fake content about senior government officials, it said.

-"We review all these requests against our terms of service and applicable law.
-We are transparent about the requests we receive from government and content we restrict pursuant with local law in our Global Government Requests Report," the representative said in an emailed statement.
+Facebook's website says that governments sometimes ask for the removal of content that violates local laws but does not violate its own Community Standards.

-The report shows no content restricted at the request of Vietnam's government between July 2015 and June 2016, the latest period for which Facebook has published data.
+"If after careful legal review we find that the content is illegal under local law, then we may make it unavailable only in the relevant country or territory," it says.

-Vietnam's government tolerates little dissent and human rights groups and western countries have criticized its arrest of anti-government bloggers.
+Vietnam's government tolerates little dissent and human rights groups and western countries have criticised its arrest of anti-government bloggers.

 While Vietnam makes up a very small part of the business operations of companies like Google and Facebook, it is one of Asia's fastest growing economies and a hot investment target for global consumer brands.